 Remember, accuracy is key during this re-application.
 Double-check every detail before final submission.

-If you’re feeling stuck or unsure about the rejection reason, the UIDAI helpline is a great first point of contact.
+If you’re encountering difficulties or are unsure about the rejection reason, the UIDAI helpline is an excellent starting point.
 You can call their toll-free number, 1947.
 When you call, be ready to explain your situation clearly, including your URN and the specific rejection reason you received.
 The helpline executives are trained to assist you and can often provide tailored advice or clarify any confusion you might have.
 It’s a useful way to get direct guidance from the experts.

 Using UIDAI’s online grievance portal

-• Fill out the grievance form, providing all necessary details such as your Aadhaar number, URN, the nature of your problem, and any previous attempts you’ve made to resolve it.
+- Fill out the grievance form, providing all necessary details such as your Aadhaar number, URN, the nature of your grievance, and any previous attempts you’ve made to resolve it.

 This method ensures your issue is formally recorded and reviewed by the UIDAI team.